turbotrixie/turbo-codec/README.md

 # turbo-codec

-My super dumb ffprobe script - outputs the audio codec of any media file using ffprobe.
+My super dumb batch ffprobe script - outputs the audio codec of any media file using ffprobe.